What is the Assurance of Salvation

 - Colossians 1:22-23 – those who continue in the faith show that they are genuine believers.

 - Hebrews 3:14 – this verse provides an excellent perspective on the doctrine of perseverance.
-We can know that we have come to genuine faith in Christ if we continue in faith until the end of our live.
+We can know that we have come to genuine faith in Christ if we continue in faith until the end of our lives.

 - 1 John 2:19 – John clearly states that when people fall away from fellowship with the church and from faith in Christ, it shows that their faith was not real in the first place and that they were never part of the true body of Christ.